IP in business transactions: United Arab Emirates overview

 Compensation.
 The author is entitled to compensation in exchange for the right to exploit a work.
 This compensation can be in the form of a royalty or lump sum, but is subject to review by a court if it is or becomes detrimental to the rights of an author.
 The law does not specify what may be considered detrimental in these circumstances.

 Main steps.
 The employer should secure specific assignments on a work-by-work basis.
-There is a prohibition on assignments of all future works created.
+There is a prohibition on assignments of all future works created or more than five future works.

 The UAE is a tax-free jurisdiction.
 Official fees are payable on recording IPR licences on the relevant official register.
 Significant legalisation fees are payable on documents prepared outside of the UAE used in registering licences, such as powers of attorney, licence agreements and removal of licence registrations.